Isaac's Bay Beach, St. Croix

 - Snorkeling Gear.

-- Go Pro Hero 9 Black video camera
+- This video was filmed with a Go Pro Hero 9 Black video camera

 - Go Pro 3-Way Grip to hold the camera out in front of you.